 It’s these specific limitations that leave you vulnerable to future injury if they’re not addressed directly.

-You have around 650 muscles so your brain has the option to compensate around muscle weakness, to a point.
+You have around 650 muscles so your brain has options to compensate around muscle weakness, to a point.

 The issues usually arise when you start to run out of compensations.
 That’s why if you’ve had more injuries, you tend to have more issues.
 You become what is commonly known as injury prone.

-It’s not that you were destined for this fate as the label suggests, it’s that the impact those injuries had on your muscular system were not fully resolved.
+It’s not that you were destined for this fate as the label suggests.
+It’s more the impact those injuries have had on your muscular system have not been fully resolved.

 Read more about muscle compensation and its effect on injury rehab.

 Why running injuries are so common